Girsanov theorem

 Visualisation of the Girsanov theorem.
 The left side shows a Wiener process with negative drift under a canonical measure P; on the right side each path of the process is colored according to its likelihood under the martingale measure Q. The density transformation from P to Q is given by the Girsanov theorem.

 In probability theory, Girsanov's theorem or the Cameron-Martin-Girsanov theorem explains how stochastic processes change under changes in measure.

-The theorem is especially important in the theory of financial mathematics as it explains how to convert from the physical measure, which describes the probability that an underlying instrument (such as a share price or interest rate) will take a particular value or values, to the risk-neutral measure which is a very useful tool for evaluating the value of derivatives on the underlying.
+The theorem plays a significant role in the general theory of stochastic processes, where it provides the key result that if Q is a measure being absolutely continuous with respect to P, then every P-semimartingale is also a Q-semimartingale.
+It is also of great importance in the theory of financial mathematics as it explains how to convert from the physical measure, which describes the probability that an underlying instrument (such as a share price or interest rate) will take a particular value or values, to the risk-neutral measure which is a very useful tool for evaluating the value of derivatives on the underlying instrument.

 History

-Results of this type were first proved by Cameron-Martin in the 1940s and by Igor Girsanov in 1960.
-They have been subsequently extended to more general classes of process culminating in the general form of Lenglart (1977).
+Results of this type were first proved by Robert Horton Cameron and W. T. Martin in the 1940s and by Igor Girsanov in 1960.
+They have been subsequently extended to more general classes of process culminating in the general form of Érik Lenglart (1977).

-Significance

-Girsanov's theorem is important in the general theory of stochastic processes since it enables the key result that if Q is a measure that is absolutely continuous with respect to P then every P-semimartingale is a Q-semimartingale.